digitalbricklayer/techteapotcom/content/posts/my-2014-reading-log.md

 aliases: [/2014-reading-log/, /posts/2014-reading-log/]
 ---

-A [list of all of the books I read in 2014 and logged in Good Reads](http://www.goodreads.com/review/list/5896009-jack?shelf=read), I read a few more technical books but didn't log them for whatever reason.
+A list of all of the books I read in 2014 and logged in Good Reads, I read a few more technical books but didn't log them for whatever reason.

+A total of 14 books, 8 fiction (mostly science fiction and fantasy) and 6 non-fiction.
+Of the two autobiographies, I found Mark Ellen's <strong>Rock Stars Stole My Life!</strong> to be very good, taking the reader through the rock landscape of the 1960s to the present day through the eyes of a music journalist.

+The book I most enjoyed was Neil Gaiman's <strong>The Ocean at the End of the Lane</strong>.
+Neil Gaiman was certainly my find of 2014.
+He manages to write quite original fantasy in a way that doesn't make the book feel like fantasy.

 <span style="color: #ff0000;">January</span>